 5 paddle trips, 1 county in Florida.
 Explore the unique waterways of Marion County in North Central Florida with these 5 paddling adventures worth taking.

 What happens during that 7-mile wilderness paddle in the Ocala National Forest?
 Here are 10 things you’ll know only if you’ve tackled Juniper Run.

 Hidden on Florida’s Nature Coast in Levy County, the Withlacoochee Gulf Preserve is a 431 acre wildlife refuge, park and haven located on highway 40.
 Most people fly by the gravel road entrance, but those that dare take the turn will find themselves in for a pleasant surprise…

 The new year is just around the corner- so here’s a look back at the best of 2018: A year of adventure.
 With no bears.
 A serious snake encounter, a big gator, even a ghost, but no bears.
 Read on….

 My bright blue kayak bobbed on the waves.
 The wind picked up and the knot in my stomach tightened.
-To my left was the gaping mouth of the Weeki Wachee and Mud Rivers, and to my right was the endless Gulf of Mexico.
+To my left yawned the gaping mouth of the Weeki Wachee and Mud Rivers, and to my right stretched the endless Gulf of Mexico.
 I was but a speck in the great wide open sea.
-This…
+My…

 I’d always wondered why my kayaking friends raved about the Weeki Wachee River- until I paddled it myself.
 Pristine water, wilderness, and some kitschy river style- find out why the Weeki Wachee River is one of Florida’s most popular paddling destinations.